 Buried at Rose Hill Cemetery, Oxford. |

 Eric Bowles was born in Minster Lovell but brought up in South Oxford.
 He attended school in New Hinksey and was a keen footballer.
-Early in the War he volunteered to join No. 12 Commando, one of the specialist units trained to carry out small raids and sabotage operations in enemy occupied territory.
+Early in the war he volunteered to join No. 12 Commando, one of the specialist units trained to carry out small raids and sabotage operations in enemy occupied territory.
+He was killed by enemy action in February 1941, aged twenty.

 |